 - Founded in 2016, Say Insurance is still a young company, limiting accurate assessments of customer satisfaction and the ability to successfully pay out insurance claims.

-- Say's policies are currently only available in six states, including Colorado, Illinois, Indiana, Kansas, Missouri and Tennessee.
+- Say's policies are currently only available in six states: Colorado, Illinois, Indiana, Kansas, Missouri and Tennessee.

-Bottom line: Loyal customers who can successfully improve their insurance score over time may benefit from cheaper rates, but drivers in need of special coverage options should get car insurance quotes from other large carriers.
+Bottom line: Loyal customers who can successfully improve their insurance scores over time may benefit from cheaper rates, but drivers in need of special coverage options should get car insurance quotes from other large carriers.